 You may not, whether on your own behalf or for any third party, undertake or agree to undertake any other paid or unpaid employment, office, appointment or work, without the written permission of the University (which shall not be unreasonably withheld).
-Such request for permission should be submitted to the Director of Human Resources and Organisational Development, with a copy to the Head of School/Service.
+Such request for permission should be submitted to the Director of People and Organisational Development, with a copy to the Dean of School/Director of Service.
 This does not apply to an employee who is hourly-paid.

 The University is required to monitor compliance with the maximum working week in terms of the Working Time Regulations 1998.
-If you do have other work then you are required to notify the Director of Human Resources and Organisational Development and your line manager.
+If you do have other work then you are required to notify the Director of People and Organisational Development and your line manager.